Accessibility for Manitobans Act: What You Need to Know

 The Accessibility for Manitobans Act (AMA) signifies a significant step towards inclusivity in the province.
 It aims to remove barriers faced by people with disabilities, impacting various aspects of public and private life.

-For business owners in Manitoba, understanding and complying with the AMA is not just good practice – it’s the law.
+For business and organizations in Manitoba, understanding and complying with the AMA is not just good practice – it’s the law.
 This article focuses on the Act’s impact on websites and digital content, a crucial aspect of doing business in today’s world.

 Creating an accessible online experience for everyone, including individuals with disabilities, is not just about compliance.
 It offers tangible benefits for your business: